IBAnimatable/IBAnimatable/README.md

 * Framer Studio - Design and preview animations in one place.
 * [Spring by Meng To](https://github.com/MengTo/Spring) - steal a lot of animation parameters from this project.
 * [VCTransitionsLibrary by Colin Eberhardt](https://github.com/ColinEberhardt/VCTransitionsLibrary) - port all transition animations from this project, and add parameters support and fix bugs.
+* [NVActivityIndicatorView by Vinh Nguyen](NVActivityIndicatorView by Vinh Nguyen - port all activity indicator animations from this project.) - port all activity indicator animations from this project.
 * [Invision ToDo App UI Kit](http://www.invisionapp.com/do), The demo App's original design is from this UI Kit and redone in Interface Builder.
 We also added interaction, navigation and animations.

 ## Change Log